Anatolii-developer/FitJobs/README.md

 ```bash
 npm run dev
 ```
-The website will be avaible locally using this link:
+The website will be available locally using this link:
 [http://localhost:5173]